Please reach out or ask The Advocate if you cannot find an answer to your question.

 Regulatory Requirements:

-14 CFR § 120.105 and § 120.215: Employers must identify safety-sensitive positions and ensure that individuals in these roles are subject to DOT drug and alcohol testing requirements.
+14 CFR § 120.105 and § 120.215: Employers must identify all safety-sensitive positions and ensure that each individual performing those functions is subject to the FAA-mandated drug and alcohol testing requirements.
+This includes compliance with pre-employment, random, reasonable cause, post-accident, return-to-duty, and follow-up testing as outlined in 49 CFR Part 40 and 14 CFR Part 120.

 Explanation: Employers must ensure all individuals undergo a pre-employment drug test and receive a verified negative result before starting safety-sensitive duties.
-Neglecting this is a direct violation under 49 CFR § 40.25(j) and 14 CFR § 120.109.
+Neglecting this is a direct violation under 14 CFR § 120.109 (a) (1)

 This violation occurs when an employer neglects to include all safety-sensitive employees in their random drug and alcohol testing pool, as required by 14 CFR Part 120 and 49 CFR Part 40.
 Random testing is a cornerstone of the FAA/DOT drug and alcohol testing program and is critical for maintaining safety and deterring substance abuse among employees performing safety-sensitive duties.